CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 Read-only mode begins as soon as the first peer reaches its established state and the `max-delay` timer starts, and continues until either of the following two conditions are met:

 - All the configured peers (except the shutdown peers) have sent an explicit EOR (End-Of-RIB) or an implicit EOR.
-The first keep-alive after BGP has reached the established state is considered an implicit EOR.
+The first keep-alive after BGP reaches the established state is considered an implicit EOR.
 If you specify the `establish-wait` option, BGP only considers peers that have reached the established state from the moment the `max-delay` timer starts until the `establish-wait` period ends.

   The minimum set of established peers for which EOR is expected are the peers that are established during the `establish-wait window,` not necessarily all the configured neighbors.